 What are the main places for interaction in a marginal neighborhood?
 How does the structure of relationships influence the prevention of child labor?
 Schools are key community hubs.
 Networks between parents seem to be a protective factor of school abandonment and child labor.

 Support networks between families help prevent child labor.

 Network analysis can help define locations for community prevention and promotion.

 Schools in the slum areas of Lima serve as a bridge to access important resources outside the district.

 Networks of Parents to Prevent Child Labor

 Social network analysis can be used in the operational definition of social regularities, behavior settings, and similar ecological concepts.
 In the period 2015-2016 we implemented a program for the prevention of child labor in marginal areas in the outskirts of Lima, Peru.
 These neighborhoods are very poor and lack urban infrastructure.
-In this context, we studied which places in the neighborhood in which it is most frequent to interact with neighbors.
+In this context, we studied places in the neighborhood where it is most frequent to interact with neighbors.
 The study demonstrated the central role of schools in community life.
 It also verified the preventive value of well-articulated networks between families in the areas that surround the school.